citp/privacy-policy-historical/t/to/toy/toysrus.ca.md

 **11\.
 How to contact us**

-If you have questions or concerns regarding policies and practices of "R"Us Family members and/or their service providers in respect of the collection, storage, use and disclosure of personal information, please send an email to privacymanager_canada@toysrus.com, call 1-800-TOYSRUS (1-800-869-7787) or write to our Privacy Manager at Toys "R" Us (Canada) Ltd., 2777 Langstaff Road, Concord, Ontario, L4K 4M5.
+If you have questions or concerns regarding policies and practices of "R"Us Family members and/or their service providers in respect of the collection, storage, use and disclosure of personal information, please send an email to [privacymanager@toysrus.ca](mailto:privacymanager@toysrus.ca), call 1-866-345-5656 or write to our Privacy Manager at Toys "R" Us (Canada) Ltd., 2777 Langstaff Road, Concord, Ontario, L4K 4M5.

  BACK TO TOP

 **12\.
 Revisions to this Privacy Policy**

 This Privacy Policy may be updated and revised from time to time.
-If we make a change to this Privacy Policy, we will post an updated policy on our websites and in our Retail Stores, and the updated policy will be available on request by sending an email to privacymanager_canada@toysrus.com, by calling 1-800-TOYSRUS (1-800-869-7787) or by writing to our Privacy Manager at Toys "R" Us (Canada) Ltd., 2777 Langstaff Road, Concord, Ontario, L4K 4M5.
+If we make a change to this Privacy Policy, we will post an updated policy on our websites and in our Retail Stores, and the updated policy will be available on request by sending an email to [privacymanager@toysrus.ca](mailto:privacymanager@toysrus.ca), by calling 1-866-345-5656 or by writing to our Privacy Manager at Toys "R" Us (Canada) Ltd., 2777 Langstaff Road, Concord, Ontario, L4K 4M5.
 This policy was last revised on October 12, 2017.

  BACK TO TOP